MIPS Creators Receive 2019 Polhem Prize

 “Being awarded the Polhem Prize is a great honor for us.
 Our ambition has always been to reduce the risk of brain damage for helmet users worldwide.
 We believe that protection against rotational motion in helmets should be as obvious as having a seat belt in cars,” continues Peter Halldin, CSO at MIPS.

 MIPS AB is a listed company that sells the protection system to helmet manufacturers worldwide.
-Today, the solution is used by manufacturers of equestrian, motorcycle, bicycle, construction, military, hockey and ski helmets.
+Today, the solution is used by manufacturers of horse riding helmets, motorcycle helmets, bike helmets, construction helmets, climbing helmets, mountain bike helmets, road bike helmets and ski helmets.
 By 2018, 9.2 million units had been sold to a wide range of helmet brands.

 The awards ceremony will take place at the Polhemsfesten on November 6 in Stockholm.
 The prize winners each receive a Polhems medal in gold and parts of the prize sum of SEK 250,000.